KostyaTretyak/ng-contenteditable/README.md

 # Usage

-Import and add `ContenteditableDirective` to your module:
+Import and add `ContenteditableModule` to your project:

 ```ts
 import { FormsModule, ReactiveFormsModule } from '@angular/forms';